Skip to main content

 Every SCA scan captures a point-in-time inventory, enabling diffs, SBOM exports, and retroactive investigations.

-Auto-remediation & Alerting
+Auto-remediation

 • Direct dependency PRs – opt into automatic upgrade pull requests for direct dependencies by enabling autoCreateDirectPackagePRs and defining the score threshold that must be met before a fix is proposed.
 ZeroPath opens the branch, applies the version bump, and links it to the original finding.

 • Transitive remediation – manage inherited dependencies separately via autoCreateTransitivePackagePRs.
 Use a different threshold (or disable entirely) when indirect upgrades require more review.
+ZeroPath walks the dependency chain to find the nearest direct parent that can be upgraded, even through multi-hop transitive chains.

 • Score-based gating – each PR setting has its own minimum score, so critical CVEs can auto-remediate immediately while lower-risk fixes stay manual.